mattiamanzati/durable-workflows-with-effect-cluster/slides.md

 It involves two different systems, the database and the filesystem.
 And you need to ensure that you either delete both the record on the database and the image, or you keep both of them.
 -->

 ---
 layout: fact
----

-The user is a system as well

----
-layout: fact